erchenger/Wearable-Developer-Convention-2014/README.md

 This repo will be the home to both the Glassware and Pebble apps for the Wearable Developer Convention to help attendees view the schedule on their favorite wearable device.
 Forgive me (Elliott) for creating the Glassware with Eclipse and not Android Studios.
 We did this in a short amount of time and I am not fully switched over to AS yet.

+# Installation

+## Glass

+Elliott will doubtless put interesting things in here.

+## Pebble

+The easiest way to install the Pebble app is simply to use the Pebble App Store, where it's listed as "WDC 2014 Schedule".
+You can also find it on [mypebblefaces.com](http://www.mypebblefaces.com/apps/2509/10559/) or (of course) build and install it yourself from the source.

 #JSON Formatting
 ##Time
 This is the format for the Time JSON, which we use to tell what time slots occur on a certain day for the events.